Address123 Calle Ronda

 The Caribbean's third temple was announced for the island of Puerto Rico by President Russell M. Nelson on October 7, 2018, just over a month after President Nelson traveled to the island for a member meeting held at the Coliseo de Puerto Rico arena.
 During his remarks, he expressed his admiration for the Puerto Rican Saints who gave service and remained faithful during the awful months that followed the devastation of Hurricane Maria in September 2017.
 Puerto Rican member Anali Ojeda said, he "taught us today that we could find peace during difficult times through Christ."
 She emphasized, "That's how we overcame this past year, through Christ."1

-The San Juan Puerto Rico Temple will make regular temple attendance a reality for Puerto Rican Church members and spare them the time and expense of traveling by plane to the Santo Domingo Dominican Republic Temple.
+The San Juan Puerto Rico Temple made regular temple attendance a reality for Puerto Rican Church members, sparing them the time and expense of traveling by plane to the Santo Domingo Dominican Republic Temple.
 At the time of the announcement, there were over 23,000 Latter-day Saints on the island organized into five stakes.2

-- "President Nelson Assures Hurricane Survivors in Caribbean of Better Days Ahead," LDS.org 4 Sept.
+- "President Nelson Assures Hurricane Survivors in Caribbean of Better Days Ahead," ChurchofJesusChrist.org 4 Sept.
 2018, 7 Oct.
-2018 <https://www.lds.org/church/news/president-nelson-assures-hurricane-survivors-in-caribbean-of-better-days-ahead?lang=eng>.
+2018 <https://www.churchofjesuschrist.org/church/news/president-nelson-assures-hurricane-survivors-in-caribbean-of-better-days-ahead?lang=eng>.

 - "Twelve Temples Announced as October 2018 General Conference Closes," The Church of Jesus Christ of Latter-day Saints News Release, 7 Oct.
 2018.